 The second company I started was Net Enforcers, Inc (NEI).
-The idea originally started out as an eBay monitoring service for grey market sales in the consumer electronics industry (an early version of our website can be found here) but soon grew into a wide range of technology and services, solving a very big problem.
+The idea initially started out as an eBay monitoring service for grey market sales in the consumer electronics industry (an early version of our website can be found here).
+Still, it soon grew into a wide range of technology and services, solving a very big problem.
 Although we began the company as a service provider, NEI quickly pivoted to develop its own unique technology platform around grey/black market e-commerce detection and enforcement.
-We had no idea that over time, NEI would slowly transform itself into a leader in the world of cybercrime and online fraud detection.
+We had no idea that NEI would slowly transform itself into a leader in the world of cybercrime and online fraud detection over time.
 Creating successful platforms in markets that have yet to exist has become a hallmark of my professional career!

 The idea for NEI originated during my time as an electrical engineer for an electronics company that had been plagued by grey market distribution.
 Grey market distribution is when an unauthorized person or entity sells your products online in a low-cost, unauthorized manner.
-NEI developed its business and reputation by working closely with several government agencies to stop illegal online activity.
+NEI developed it’s business and reputation by working closely with several government agencies to stop illegal online activity.
 We detected this activity through a spider/crawler technology we developed, and the results were rendered on our browser-based platform, called HAL.
-Our technology was so effective that we eventually gained the support and cooperation of the FBI, DEA and ICE, as we were able to detect crime faster than anyone else.
-NEI eventually gained world-renowned brands like Apple, LG, Samsung, Sharp, Novartis, Eli Lilly, Sony and others as long-term clients.
+Our technology was so effective that we eventually gained the support and cooperation of the FBI, DEA, and ICE, as we could detect crime faster than anyone else.
+As long-term clients, NEI eventually gained world-renowned brands like Apple, LG, Samsung, Sharp, Novartis, Eli Lilly, Sony, and others.
 One of our 2006 presentations on the HAL Platform can be found here.
 Through our success, NEI also became a registered Private Investigative Agency conducting undercover operations, investigations, and take-downs.
 By 2007, we had built a market-leading company serving a critical need in the world of online crime – and the business showed no signs of slowing down.

-Profitable and rapidly-growing, a trusted friend recommended that we try to raise outside money to help scale from our 60-person operation into a full enterprise.
-Our technology portal was sophisticated and innovative and our clients were in love with our innovation plan.
+Profitable and rapidly growing, a trusted friend recommended that we try to raise outside money to help scale from our 60-person operation into a full enterprise.
+Our technology portal was sophisticated and innovative, and our clients loved our innovation plan.

-Instead of finding money, we were welcomed in the market with a few acquisition offers – quite a surprise to say the least.
-While it was never my intention to sell the company, it was a very difficult decision to make.
-When you’re earning more than $1 million a year profit, it’s hard to just say, “Let’s sell!” and it took me a few months to figure this all out.
+Instead of finding money, we were welcomed into the market with a few acquisition offers – quite a surprise, to say the least.
+While I never intended to sell the company, it was a very difficult decision.
+When you’re earning more than $1 million a year profit, it’s hard to say, “Let’s sell!” and it took me a few months to figure this all out.
 The last known version of our corporate website before we sold NEI can be found here.

-While the story of NEI ended with what I thought was a really awesome personal exit, it also came with some very important, expensive and painful lessons about deal mechanics, timing, who you sell your company to, and the responsibility of managing your new wealth.
+While the story of NEI ended with what I thought was a really excellent personal exit, it also came with some very important, expensive, and painful lessons about deal mechanics, timing, who you sell your company to, and the responsibility of managing your new wealth.
 Although the sale occurred at the peak of the 2007 market, less than 10 months later, the market tumbled to depths not seen since the Great Depression (referred to by many as “The Great Recession”).
-This crash started a chain of events leading up to Intersections’ decision to try to reverse the NEI acquisition altogether in order to save the parent company.
-Keep in mind, no one knew if any of the banks would survive and the accompanying widespread panic among the public markets, including Intersections’ stock price.
+This crash started a chain of events leading up to Intersections’ decision to try to reverse the NEI acquisition altogether to save the parent company.
+Remember, no one knew if any of the banks would survive and the accompanying widespread panic among the public markets, including Intersections’ stock price.

-Unlike the dot-com bust in 2001, the Great Recession had a much larger and widespread impact to the economy and unfortunately, it caused me great personal pain as well.
+Unlike the dot-com bust in 2001, the Great Recession had a much more significant and more widespread impact on the economy, and unfortunately, it caused me great personal pain as well.

-In 2008, massive banks were going insolvent, enterprise corporations were losing billions in value, the housing market crashed and no one knew if the end was near.
-Due to the insolvency of many of their banking customers, Intersections was impacted by a major reduction in revenue and ultimately had to abandon its growth-by-acquisition strategy altogether.
-This reduction caused a big strain between Intersections and I, as I came to the realization that I would never make my earn-out with these financial cutbacks and layoffs.
+In 2008, massive banks were going insolvent, enterprise corporations were losing billions in value, the housing market crashed, and no one knew if the end was near.
+Due to the insolvency of many of its banking customers, Intersections was impacted by a major reduction in revenue and ultimately had to abandon its growth-by-acquisition strategy altogether.
+This reduction caused an enormous strain between Intersections and I, as I came to the realization that I would never make my earn-out with these financial cutbacks and layoffs.

-After multiple failed attempts to find a resolution related to my earn-out and the future of Net Enforcers, Intersections terminated my position as part of their cost savings strategy.
-It was something I never saw coming, and I felt humiliated, embarrassed, angry, betrayed, and confused.
+After multiple failed attempts to find a resolution related to my earn-out and the future of Net Enforcers, Intersections terminated my position as part of their cost-saving strategy.
+I never saw it coming, and I felt humiliated, embarrassed, angry, betrayed, and confused.

-Faced with what to do next, I had a hard time deciding on whether to walk away from a more than $6 million earn-out or find some other form of resolution.
-While I personally and professionally responded to the allegations within my termination letter with factual evidence, emails, documents, and materials, Intersections chose to not respond to my personal request for a sit-down meeting.
-Unfortunately, the situation felt disingenuous and I did not think I should have to walk away from my earn-out especially knowing I hadn’t done anything wrong.
-Due to the lack of response from Intersections, I chose to hire a law firm to find out why Intersections terminated and refused to meet and discuss an amicable resolution with me.
+Faced with what to do next, I had difficulty deciding whether to walk away from a more than $6 million earn-out or find some other form of resolution.
+While I personally and professionally responded to the allegations within my termination letter with factual evidence, emails, documents, and materials, Intersections chose not to respond to my personal request for a sit-down meeting.
+Unfortunately, the situation felt disingenuous, and I did not think I should have to walk away from my earn-out especially knowing I hadn’t done anything wrong.
+Due to the lack of response from Intersections, I hired a law firm to find out why Intersections terminated and refused to meet and discuss an amicable resolution with me.

 After sending an initial demand letter, Intersections agreed to a meeting.
-Unfortunately, Intersections was not interested in settling with me and remained aggressive and unreasonable.
-Although at the conclusion of the meeting, both parties agreed to not file suit against one another, within an hour of its conclusion, Intersections filed their “kitchen sink” lawsuit anyway – we got played and were forced to countersue.
-Only then did I discover that Intersections had been known to be an aggressive and litigious corporation, having filed multiple suits in the past, and their method of pressuring a favorable resolution with the courts.
+Unfortunately, Intersections was uninterested in settling with me and remained aggressive and unreasonable.
+Although after the meeting, both parties agreed not to file suit against one another, within an hour of its conclusion, Intersections filed their “kitchen sink” lawsuit anyway – we got played and were forced to countersue.
+Only then did I discover that Intersections had been known to be an aggressive and litigious corporation, having filed multiple suits in the past and their method of pressuring a favorable resolution with the courts.

 During the course of the litigation, my legal team discovered that following my termination, an outside financial firm was hired by Intersections to audit the acquisition of Net Enforcers and determine if NEI’s pre-acquisition financials were correctly stated.
-This was performed as an attempt by Intersections to find cause, in order to eliminate my employment agreement, pay my severance, and award me my stock options.
-Further validating my personal integrity, the auditors concluded that no wrongdoing or inaccurate statements were made by NEI and no fraud had been committed during the acquisition.
+This was performed as an attempt by Intersections to find cause to eliminate my employment agreement, pay my severance, and award me my stock options.
+Further validating my personal integrity, the auditors concluded that NEI made no wrongdoing or inaccurate statements and no fraud had been committed during the acquisition.
 A copy of that audit report can be found here.

-So after months of aggressive legal action, which amounted to nothing more than tiresome and pointless fighting.
-Intersections and I finally agreed to find an amicable resolution.
+So after months of aggressive legal action, which amounted to nothing more than tiresome and pointless fighting, intersections and I finally agreed to find an amicable resolution.
 This was the same resolution I sought when all this started, but for whatever reason, it’s “sue first, ask questions later” with some people.
-We both agreed to attend a mediation and after eight hours of debate, found a resolution.
+We both agreed to attend a mediation and found a resolution after eight hours of debate.
 As a result, we dismissed each other’s lawsuits and went our separate ways.
 That dismissal can be found here.

-I certainly learned many lessons about litigation, selling your business, defending your reputation, and firmly believe that the experience made me a better person, better executive, and a better business leader.
+I certainly learned many lessons about litigation, selling your business, and defending your reputation.
+I firmly believe that the experience made me a better person, executive, and business leader.
 If someone was to ask me, “If you could go back, what would you do differently?”
 First, I would not have hired a law firm; instead, I would have found a way to get a sit down with the Founder/CEO.
-I still think that if we were still working together, we would have been chasing down that billion-dollar market valuation.
+If we were still working together, we would have been chasing down that billion-dollar market valuation.

-Following some much-needed time off and sheer boredom, I decided to build again and put all these important lessons to work.
-I landed on a great idea and in 2013, started CyberSponse, Inc. As a result, starting my next venture even landed me on HBO’s John Oliver!
+Following some much-needed time off and sheer boredom, I built again and put all these important lessons to work.
+I landed on a great idea and, in 2013, started CyberSponse, Inc. As a result, starting my next venture even landed me on HBO’s John Oliver!